iamvkm/portfolio/content/posts/2021-07-18-mutual-funds-intro.md

 	Total money received : ₹23,65,277
 	Profit you made : ₹22,33,277 🙁

 Woah!
 You just lost almost 50% of your profit just because you started investing 36 months late.
 That is the power of time when money is compounding.
-If you got curious about this compound interest conecpt, I suggest you watch this video to know more about it -
+If you got curious about how the money grows at such an enormous rate during compounding, I suggest you watch this video to know more about it -

 {{< youtube EjWIzh-r6nI >}}